-4.30.
+4.31.
 Ofgem will distribute any interest accrued over the year across the scheme suppliers, in proportion to their market share.
-Interest payments due to suppliers will be incorporated into invoices or credit notes as appropriate (step 6 of interim reconciliation process).
+This interest can be accrued through either Bank Interest or Interest received from suppliers as a result of a late payment.
+Interest payments due to suppliers will be incorporated into invoices or credit notes as appropriate (step 5 of interim reconciliation process).